shahanthi-velagala/apexplanet-intern/README.md

 Welcome to my internship repository for the Web Development Internship at Apex Planet.
 This repository documents my progress and learnings throughout the internship — from basic web development to advanced projects and optimization.

 📋 Internship Tasks & Progress
-Task 1: Basics of Web Development
-Built a basic webpage using HTML, CSS, and JavaScript
+                                                                                                                                                                             ✅Task 1: Basics of Web Development Built a basic webpage using HTML, CSS, and JavaScript

 Learned about: